How I Became An Emotionally Available Man

 or you’ve been told you’re emotionally unavailable,

-and are curious about having more intimacy,
+and want more intimacy,